Last updated on:

 Was it stored in a garage?
 Out on the back deck in Alaska?
 Used daily for 3 hours or neglected for months and months?
 Unless it’s been yours, you just never know how it’s been treated.

 It’s no secret that tennis ball machines are an investment, but how much of it is an investment versus a purchase is up to you.

 What use are you going to get out of it?
 How often are you going to use it?

-There’s a lot of variables you have to account for when deciding to get a pre-owned tennis ball machine.
+There are many variables to account for when deciding to get a pre-owned tennis ball machine.

-It may work fine on the outside, but like with anything else in our modern manufacturing world, everything can be bought cheaper than most replacement parts end up costing (plus labor).
+It may look fine on the outside, but like with anything else in our modern manufacturing world, everything can be bought cheaper than most replacement parts end up costing (plus labor).

 So are you really saving money by purchasing a used tennis ball machine, or are you just inevitably wasting money when something breaks?

 A tennis ball machine is very specific; it’s not a new pair of shoes or a TV that someone just sells because they need quick cash.

 Either they’re no longer into tennis, or they’re selling you something that currently has a band-aid solution and will fail after a short amount of time.